ryancramerdesign/ProcessWire/README.md

 #### Replacing the /index.php file

 This file doesn't change often between minor versions.
 As a result, you don't need to replace this file unless it has changed.
-BUt when in doubt, you should replace it.
+But when in doubt, you should replace it.